The small business specialists

-Imagine if your competition discovered your secret and started replicating it, or you told someone your idea and then discovered too late that you had lost the legal right to make it exclusively yours.
+You can keep a competitive advantage by protecting your intellectual property (IP).
+Imagine if a competitor discovered your secret and started replicating it.
+Or, you shared your idea and then realised too late that you had lost the legal right to make it exclusively yours.

-The key is not to talk about your idea or make your IP public knowledge before you've had a chance to protect it.
+The key is not to talk about your idea or make your IP public knowledge before you have protected it.